morris-lab/PreviousCloneHunter/README.md

 ```
 If it looks good, proceed to the following steps to carry out clone calling via Jaccard analysis and hierarchical clustering.
 ### 8. Jaccard Analysis
+This calculates pairwise Jaccard similarities among cells using the filtered CellTag UMI count matrix.
+This will generate a Jaccard similarity matrix and plot a correlation heatmap with cells ordered by hierarchical clustering.
 ```r
 jac.mtx <- JaccardAnalysis(whitelisted.celltag.data = metric.filter.sc.data.2)
 ```
+### 9. Clone Calling
+This